 - 1. The CFO should support the Chief Executive in ensuring the development and delivery of the Group's strategy and budget to create incremental new shareholder value year over year, once it has been approved by the Board. - 2.
-The CFO should ensure the accuracy and completeness of the Company's financial statements and full compliance with all laws and regulations in all jurisdictions in which we do business. - 3.
-The CFO should support the Chief Executive in ensuring that the Company's operations are fully compliant with the UK Anti-Bribery laws, US FCPA and applicable trade restrictions that may be in force from time to time. - 4.
+The CFO should ensure the accuracy and completeness of the Company's financial statements and full compliance with all laws and regulations in all jurisdictions in which we do business. - The CFO should support the Chief Executive in ensuring that the Company's operations are fully compliant with the UK Anti-Bribery laws, US FCPA and applicable trade restrictions that may be in force from time to time. - 4.
 The CFO should maintain a productive relationship with the Chief Executive and support their relationship with the Chair of the Board in facilitating an effective Board.
 The CFO should join the Chief Executive and support the Chair in ensuring that appropriate standards of governance permeate through all parts of the organisation. - 5.
-The CFO is responsible for providing strong functional leadership to the Company's Finance, Tax, Treasury, Pensions, Investor Relations, M&A and IT departments, communicating to those departments the expectations of the Board in relation to the Company's objectives, culture, values, attitudes and behaviours and ensuring that operational policies and practices help drive those appropriately. - 6.
-The CFO has administrative responsibility for the Director of Internal Audit who smiths is accountable to the Board through the Chair of the Audit & Risk Committee.
-They must ensure the avoidance of any conflict of interest or compliance issues in despatching this administrative responsibility.
+The CFO is responsible for providing strong functional leadership to the Company's Finance, Tax, Treasury, Pensions, Investor Relations, M&A and Global Business Services (GBS) departments, communicating to those departments the expectations of the Board in relation to the Company's objectives, culture, values, attitudes and behaviours and ensuring that operational policies and practices help drive those appropriately. - 6.
+The CFO has administrative responsibility for the Director of Internal Audit and Risk who is accountable to the Board through the Chair of the Audit & Risk Committee.
+They must ensure the avoidance of any conflict of interest or compliance issues in despatching this administrative responsibility. - 7.
+The CFO is responsible for ensuring the Group operates sound risk management and internal control systems to safeguard stakeholders' interests, the Group's assets and to ensure the integrity of the Group's financial and non-financial reporting.